ScottDuane/aa-google-analytics/google-anayltics-reading.md

 * The snippets executes asynchronously, so it won't impact your page's performance.
 * For more help, you can check out the [official Google docs](https://support.google.com/analytics/answer/1008080?hl=en).

-That snippet will create a function calld `ga()`, which will be available for you as an API.
+That snippet will create a function calld `ga()`, which will be available for you as an API and will be used when setting up event tracking.

 At a basic level, when a visitor enters the page, the snippet loads and automaticaly calls that function, passing in a `pageview` as a parameter, making GA log that visit.